PeakLeap/docs-peakleap.io/docs/documentation/getting-started.md

  - **For Businesses**
 Save time & money on connecting individuals and organizations.
-At its core, OSU enables smarter sourcing and continuous professional development, based on instant access to trusted credentials and opportunities.
+At its core, PeakLeap enables smarter sourcing and continuous professional development, based on instant access to trusted credentials and opportunities.

+# Features

+ - **For Courses**
+PeakLeap is a platform where you can create, buy or sell courses.
+In your course, you can add multiple sections.
+In your section, you can add different items with:
+    - text
+    - video (Upload)
+    - video (Youtube)
+    - Live session

+    - In each item you can upload different files.

+ - **For Programs**

+ - **For Credentials**

+ - **For Assessments**